recoilme/slowpoke/README.md

 **Api**

 All methods are thread safe.
-See tests for examples.

-- **Set**
+- **Set/Sets/SetGob**

-store val and key with sync at end
+Store val and key with sync at end.
 File - may be existing file or new

-If path to file contains dirs - dirs will be created

-If val is nil - will store only key

-- **Get**
+- **Get/Gets/GetGob**

-return value by key or nil and error
+return value by key or nil and error.
 Get will open Db if it closed

-return error if any

 - **Keys**

-return keys in ascending  or descending order (false - descending,true - ascending)
+Return keys in ascending/descending order

-If limit == 0 return all keys

-If offset>0 - skip offset records
+With limit/offset

-If from not nil - return keys after from (from not included)
+If from not nil - return keys after from

 If last byte of from == "*" - return keys with this prefix

-- **Close**

-close Db and free used memory

-It run finalizer and cancel goroutine

-- **Open**
+- **Open/Close**

-(call automatically on all commands) - open/create file and read keys to memory
+Open - open/create file with dirs and read keys

+Close - close Db and free used memory

 - **CloseAll**

-close all opened files and remove keys from memory
+Close all opened files and remove keys from memory

 - **DeleteFile**

-delete files from disk (all data will be lost!)
+Delete files from disk (all data will be lost!)

 **Used libraries**

-no
+-

 **Status**